Skip to content

 4. Align sales and marketing

-Last, operating under the same metrics makes all reporting dashboards transparent and easily accessible.
+• Operate under the same lead generation metrics; this will make all reporting dashboards transparent and easily accessible.

 With standardised sales and marketing processes, you will more easily identify where lead leakage is happening in the funnel.
-It allows you to deploy the right corrective actions.
+With this knowledge, you’ll be empowered to deploy the right fixes.

 5. Follow up with and nurture leads

-Once qualified, marketing can then hand off sales-ready leads to sellers who are confident there is an appropriate level of buying intent.
-Of course, not every lead will end up converting or purchasing — wouldn’t that be nice?
+Once qualified, marketing can hand off sales-ready leads to sellers who are confident there’s an appropriate level of buying intent.
+Of course, as much as you’d like it, not every lead will end up converting or purchasing!

-Don’t neglect to get feedback from sales to determine if a lead should be brought back into the marketable database for re-nurturing and perhaps re-qualifying at some point down the road.
+Don’t neglect to get feedback from sales to determine if a lead should be brought back into the database for re-nurturing and perhaps re-qualifying.

 What causes a leaky sales funnel?

-Like that ageing pipe behind sheetrock, lead leakage is often hidden in your CRM data and manual processes.
+Like that ageing pipe behind the dry wall, lead leakage is often hidden in your CRM data and manual processes.

 You’ll know your lead management processes are breaking down when: